Cluster Munition Ban Policy

 Ethiopia stated in April 2013 that it has never produced or used cluster munitions.
 In a June 2012 letter to the Monitor, Ethiopia stated that it “does not possess cluster bombs and did not possess them during the Ethiopia-Eritrea conflict.”

-The Monitor and others have consistently reported that Ethiopia likely still possesses cluster munition stockpiles, including Soviet or Russian-made RBK series cluster bombs, UK-made BL755 cluster bombs, and Chilean-made CB-500 cluster bombs.
-Ethiopia also possesses Grad 122mm surface-to-surface rockets, but it is not known if these include versions with submunition payloads.
+The Monitor and others have consistently reported that Ethiopia likely still possesses cluster munition stockpiles, including Soviet Union- or Russian-made RBK series cluster bombs, United Kingdom (UK)-made BL755 cluster bombs, and Chilean-made CB-500 cluster bombs.
+Ethiopia also possesses Grad 122mm surface-to-surface rockets, but it is not known whether these include versions with submunition payloads.

-Media reports and accounts and images shared on social media indicate that several types of Soviet or Russian-made RBK-series cluster bombs may have been used in attacks on Samre and Gijet southwest of the city of Mekelle on 20-25 February 2021 and on Menji and Guyya near the town of Abi-Adi Tembien on 13 June 2021.
+Media reports, and accounts and images shared on social media, indicate that several types of Soviet Union- or Russian-made RBK-series cluster bombs may have been used in attacks on Gijet and Samre, southwest of the city of Mekelle, on 20–25 February 2021; and on Guyya and Menji, near the town of Abi-Adi Tembien, on 13 June 2021.
 The air-delivered cluster munitions reportedly used include RBK-250 PTAB-2.5M and RBK-250-275 AO-1SCh bombs.
-RBK-250 ZAB-2.5 incendiary weapons may have also been used and deliver submunitions containing an incendiary payload similar in effect to white phosphorus.
+RBK-250 ZAB-2.5 incendiary weapons may also have been used.

 The Ethiopian Air Force possesses aircraft capable of delivering Soviet-made RBK-series cluster bombs.
-As of 31 July, Ethiopia’s Minister of Foreign Affairs has not responded to a request to confirm or deny the Ethiopian National Defence Force’s use of cluster munitions in the outbreak of hostilities in Tigray in 2020 and 2021.
+As of 31 May 2022, Ethiopia’s Minister of Foreign Affairs had not responded to a request from the Monitor to confirm or deny whether the Ethiopian National Defense Force used cluster munitions during the outbreak of hostilities in Tigray in 2020–2021.

 In 2012, Ethiopia stated that, “[Cluster] munitions from the former military regime era were left at the former Ethiopian Air Force base in Asmara, Eritrea.
 The Eritrean regime used some of these cluster bombs to attack an elementary school in Ayder, Tigray National Regional State on 5 June 1998 during the Ethio-Eritrean conflict.
 The remnants of these cluster munitions are still found in the area, some of which were presented as evidence to the Ethiopia-Eritrea Claims Commission in The Hague.”

-ICBL-CMC meeting with Assefa Chemere Kinde, Ministry of Foreign Affairs, Yahwehnsi Fikru, Legal Adviser at the Ministry of Defense, and Tesfaye Daba Wakjira, Chairperson of the Foreign Affairs Standing Committee of Ethiopia’s Parliament, Ethiopia, Addis Ababa, 5 August 2016.
-See also, telephone interview with Fortuna Dibaco, Director, Specialized Agencies and Intergovernmental Organizations Affairs Directorate, Ministry of Foreign Affairs, 27 February 2011; and Cluster Munition Coalition (CMC) meeting with Fortuna Dibaco, Ministry of Foreign Affairs, in New York, 21 October 2010.
+ICBL-CMC meeting with Assefa Chemere Kinde, Ministry of Foreign Affairs, Yahwehnsi Fikru, Legal Adviser at the Ministry of Defense, and Tesfaye Daba Wakjira, Chairperson of the Foreign Affairs Standing Committee, Addis Ababa, 5 August 2016; Monitor telephone interview with Fortuna Dibaco, Director, Specialized Agencies and Intergovernmental Organizations Affairs Directorate, Ministry of Foreign Affairs, 27 February 2011; and CMC meeting with Fortuna Dibaco, Ministry of Foreign Affairs, in New York, 21 October 2010.

 For details on Ethiopia’s policy and practice regarding cluster munitions through early 2009, see Human Rights Watch (HRW) and Landmine Action, Banning Cluster Munitions: Government Policy and Practice (Ottawa: Mines Action Canada, May 2009), pp. 201–202.

-It attended intersessional meetings in 2012–2014 and regional workshops on the convention, most recently in Addis Ababa in August 2016.
-See “The Addis Ababa Commitment on Universalization and Implementation of the Convention on Cluster Munitions,” Africa Regional Workshop on the Universalization of the Convention on Cluster Munitions, 5 August 2016.
+Ethiopia attended intersessional meetings in 2012–2014 and regional workshops on the convention, most recently in Addis Ababa in August 2016.
+See, “The Addis Ababa Commitment on Universalization and Implementation of the Convention on Cluster Munitions,” Africa Regional Workshop on the Universalization of the Convention on Cluster Munitions, 5 August 2016.

 Letter 066/2012-A from the Permanent Mission of the Federal Democratic Republic of Ethiopia to the UN in Geneva, 13 June 2012.

-For an example of the claims, see, Hiwot, Kindeya G. (ProfKindeya), ‘‘These are the bombs that jets of Abiy Ahmed @AbiyAhmedAli are dropping in #Tigray against civilians everytime his forces lose battles.
-Some of these images seem to suggest the probable use of gas cannisters than ordinary bombs. #tigraygenocide #Tigraywillprevail @antonioguterres.’’
-21 June 2021, 06:32 UTC, Tweet; and Martin Plaut, “Situation Report EEPA HORN No. 168 – 14 June 2021,” 14 June 2021.
+For an example of the claims, see, Gebrehiwot, Kindeya (ProfKindeya), “These are the bombs that jets of Abiy Ahmed @AbiyAhmedAli are dropping in #Tigray against civilians everytime his forces lose battles.
+Some of these images seem to suggest the probable use of gas cannisters than ordinary bombs. #tigraygenocide #Tigraywillprevail @antonioguterres.”
+21 June 2021, 06:32 UTC.
+Tweet; and Martin Plaut, “Situation Report EEPA HORN No. 168 – 14 June 2021,” 14 June 2021.

 Letter from Mary Wareham to H.E.
 Demeke Mekonnen, Deputy Prime Minister and Minister of Foreign Affairs of Ethiopia, 21 June 2021.